psychemedia/pentrich-uprising/tellings/60_folly-at-folly-hall.md

 ```

-*The McKinley case, relating to the administering of oaths, ended with a "Not proven" verdict from the jury, not least because at least two key witness testimonies were rejected: one for being paid for, the other becuase it was based on what had been read in the newspapers.*
+*The McKinley case, relating to the administering of oaths, ended with a "Not proven" verdict from the jury, not least because at least two key witness testimonies were rejected: one for being paid for, the other because it was based on what had been read in the newspapers.*

 ```{admonition} The King vs. Andrew McKinley, for administering unlawful oaths, July, 1817
 :class: dropdown seealso